 My name is Beth Blick.
-I am a disabled Jewish woman and a new columnist for the Minnesota Women’s Press.
+I am a disabled Jewish woman.
 I live in Saint Paul.
 Currently I am in a public housing building.
 I have a seizure disorder that is now largely under control thanks to the help of my neurologist.
 I also suffer from anxiety and depression on a situational basis, due to certain things in my life and environment that are out of my control at times.

 I am a cat lover and a bookworm, and I have been an advocate for peace and human rights for the last 20 years.
 I am on the board of a number of nonprofits and started my own organization, Able Media, in 2019.

 I would like to introduce you to some of the important issues being raised in Minnesota and national legislatures that impact people with disabilities.